Lecture: “A Political History of CO2”

 Triolet Campus, Dumontet Lecture Hall, Building 7.

-“If everyone is aware of the rising trend in CO₂ emissions2 For two centuries, curiously enough, we have had no history of it.
-What are the major historical processes that we must first and foremost link to this curve?
-What are the institutions, powers, narratives, and interests that have truly set us on a path toward a climate catastrophe?
-This lecture will aim to restore the CO2 “a history, and therefore a policy.”
+“While everyone is aware of the rising trend in CO2 For two centuries, curiously enough, we’ve had no history of it.
+What are the major historical processes that we should prioritize in relation to this curve?
+What are the institutions, powers, mental models, and interests that have truly set us on the path toward climate catastrophe?
+This lecture will aim to restore the CO2 "a history, and therefore a policy."

 Jean-Baptiste Fressoz is a historian and researcher at the CNRS (Alexandre Koyré Center, Paris, France).
-He is the author of several books, including *The Joyful Apocalypse: A History of Technological Risk* (Paris: Le Seuil, 2012) and *The Anthropocene Event* (Paris: Le Seuil, 2016; co-authored with C. Bonneuil).
+He is the author of several books, including *L’Apocalypse joyeuse: A History of Technological Risk* (Paris: Le Seuil, 2012) and *The Anthropocene Event* (Paris: Le Seuil, 2016; co-authored with C. Bonneuil).

-This conference is organized by Geosciences Montpellier, the Faculty of Science at Montpellier, the GAIA Doctoral School, and Campus France.
+This conference is organized by Geosciences Montpellier, the Faculty of Sciences at Montpellier, the GAIA Doctoral School, and Campus France.